-In 2007, the Company entered into heating-degree day swaps to mitigate the effect of fluctuations from normal weather on its financial position and cash flows for the 2007/2008 winter heating season.
-The swaps are based on ten-year normal weather and provide for a maximum payment by either party of \$18 million.
-Through December 31, 2007, the existence of the swaps had no material impact on the Company's earnings or cash flow.
+In 2007, the Company entered into heating-degree day swaps to mitigate the effect of fluctuations from normal weather on its financial position and cash flows for the 2007-2008 winter heating season.
+The swaps were based on ten-year normal weather and provided for a maximum payment by either party of \$18 million.
+In July 2008, the Company entered into heating-degree day swaps to mitigate the effect of fluctuations from normal weather on its financial position and cash flows for the 2008-2009 winter heating season.
+The swaps are based on ten-year normal weather and provide for a maximum payment by either party of \$11 million.
+During the years ended December 31, 2007 and 2008, the Company recognized losses of \$-0- and \$17 million, respectively, related to these swaps.
+Such amounts were substantially offset by increased margin due to colder than normal weather.
+These weather derivative losses are included in revenues in the Statements of Consolidated Income.